Knowsley (UK Parliament constituency): Constituency profile

-Before its first general election in 2010, it was believed to present the safest seat in the country, with an estimated Labour majority of 24,333 votes.
-In 2015, it became the safest seat in the country in absolute votes (not percentage of majority), beating East Ham by 403 votes.
-Neighbouring Liverpool Walton has the highest percentage majority.

-In 2017, it became the seat with the highest majority for any British Member of Parliament since the advent of universal suffrage, with Howarth winning a majority of 42,214 votes for Labour, surpassing the 36,230-vote majority held by then-Conservative Prime Minister John Major in his Huntingdon constituency in 1992.

 The constituency mainly consists of low-income social housing and former social housing built to decant the residents displaced by post-war slum clearance in Liverpool.
 It includes Huyton to the south (once represented by Prime Minister Harold Wilson) and Kirkby to the north.
 Between them is the green space of Knowsley Hall and Park, the ancestral home of the Earls of Derby and the site of Knowsley Safari Park.
 In 2010, The Guardian summarised the area as "One of the most deprived areas in the country.
 The new parliamentary constituency folds in Knowsley North and Knowsley South."

 The constituency voted to leave the European Union in 2016.